Fury (Marvel Comics)

-The Fury is a fictional android character appearing in American comic books published by Marvel Comics, initially in the UK and later in the US.
+Fury is a fictional android character appearing in American comic books published by Marvel Comics, initially in the UK and later in the US.
 The character is usually depicted as an adversary of Captain Britain and the X-Men.
 The character was created by writer Alan Moore and artist Alan Davis, and first appeared in Marvel Super-Heroes #387 (July 1982).

 Fictional character biography

-The Fury is a deadly "cybiote" (cybernetic symbiote?) built by the reality-manipulating psychic Mad Jim Jaspers of the parallel timeline of Earth-238 and programmed to destroy all superhumans but himself.
+Fury is a deadly "cybiote" built by the reality-manipulating psychic Mad Jim Jaspers of the parallel timeline of Earth-238 and programmed to destroy all superhumans but himself.
 It is immensely powerful, capable of generating lethal energy blasts and of adapting and regenerating its mechanical body.
-Like most of Jim Jaspers' other homicidal agents, the Fury was named for a minor character in Alice's Adventures in Wonderland:

-The Fury slew all of Earth-238's superheroes, with the exception of Captain UK, who fled to another world at the moment that the Fury killed her husband Rick.
-Most of the Fury's victims on Earth-238 were based on British comic book characters from the 1950s-1970s.
-After succeeding in its mission, the Fury was deactivated until Captain Britain and his elflike sidekick Jackdaw were sent to Earth-238 by the Captain's mythic mentor Merlyn.
-Jaspers had his agents, the Status Crew, reactivate the Fury and send it to kill the hero.
-The Fury murdered Jackdaw, and then killed Captain Britain himself.
+Fury killed all of Earth-238's superheroes, with the exception of Captain UK, who fled to another world at the moment that Fury killed her husband Rick.
+Most of Fury's victims on Earth-238 were based on British comic book characters from the 1950s-1970s.
+After succeeding in its mission, Fury was deactivated until Captain Britain and his elf-like sidekick Jackdaw were sent to Earth-238 by the Captain's mythic mentor Merlyn.
+Jaspers had his agents, the Status Crew, reactivate Fury and send it to kill the hero.
+Fury murdered Jackdaw, and then killed Captain Britain himself.

 The Captain was retrieved by Merlyn and revived in the alien magician's home dimension, Otherworld.
-The Fury detected that its prey again lived, and began to adapt itself to interdimensional travel in order to hunt him down.
-Meanwhile, the temporal overseer Mandragon destroyed Earth-238 in order to kill Jaspers; the Fury barely escaped to Captain Britain's native world, Earth-616.
-There, the Fury killed several more of Captain Britain's allies, growing ever more powerful as it did so.
+Fury detected that its prey again lived, and began to adapt itself to interdimensional travel in order to hunt him down.
+Meanwhile, the temporal overseer Mandragon destroyed Earth-238 in order to kill Jaspers; Fury barely escaped to Captain Britain's native world, Earth-616.
+There, Fury killed several more of Captain Britain's allies, growing ever more powerful as it did so.
 Tracking Captain Britain and disabling him, it finally confronted Earth-616's counterpart of Mad Jim Jaspers, who was beginning to organize a program against his own world's superhumans.
-The Fury determined that this Jaspers was not its creator and therefore was not exempt from its directive to kill superhumans.
-The two fought on equal footing, but the Fury won when it transported the pair to the empty void that had been Earth-238.
-Jaspers was unable to use his powers of reality manipulation in a universe where reality had been destroyed, and the Fury swiftly incinerated his brain.
+Fury determined that this Jaspers was not its creator and therefore was not exempt from its directive to kill superhumans.
+The two fought on equal footing, but Fury won when it transported the pair to the empty void that had been Earth-238.
+Jaspers was unable to use his powers of reality manipulation in a universe where reality had been destroyed, and Fury swiftly incinerated his brain.
 The weakened Fury returned to Earth-616, where it was ambushed and destroyed by Captain Britain and Captain UK, sustaining more damage in the process than it could regenerate.